2023 Event Updates [Last Updated Nov 28]:

 You can have a drop bag at all of the aid stations for the 100k and 100 mile distances.

-There will be drop bag locations marked at the Elm Lake Pavilion starting Friday night.
+There will be drop bag locations marked at the Elm Lake Pavilion starting Friday at packet pickup.
 We will take them out to the course at 5:30am Saturday morning.

-We will return the drop bags around 1:30 pm Sunday as we break down the aid stations.
-You may have them shipped back to you (at your expense) post race.
+We will return the drop bags around 3 pm Sunday as we break down the aid stations and leave them at Elm Lake Pavilion for pickup.

 Pacers & Crew

-100k runners may have a pacer for the final loop only.
+100k runners may have a pacer for the final two loops only.

-100 milers may have a pacer for the final two loops only.
+100 milers may have a pacer for the final three loops only.

-Pacers will register on UltraSignup the same way participants register, stay tuned for pacer registration opening in the Fall.
+Pacers will register on UltraSignup the same way participants register, stay tuned for pacer registration opening by November 15th.

-Crew is allowed at any aid station.
-All of them you will need to walk to or bike.
-You may access the Sawmill Aid Station via car which you will need to head out of the park go north and head east on sawmill road 3 miles.
-The aid station will be at the end on the right but there is no official parking so you will have to be on the side of the old road.
+Crew is allowed at any aid station in limited amounts.
+All of them you will need to shuttle, walk, or bike to access (there is not stopping a vehicle at an aid station).
+You may access the Sawmill Aid Station via car which you will need to exit the park, go north to Sawmill Road and head West 3 miles.
+The aid station will be at the end on the right.

 Passes, Parking, and Camping

-Every person 13 and over entering the park will require a special events state park pass for the weekend which includes park entry, trail use, and primitive camping.
+Every person 13 and over entering the park will require a special events state park pass for the weekend which includes park entry, parking shuttle, trail and facility use.
 This fee goes directly to Brazos Bend State Park.
 Receipt of digital payment should be shown at packet pickup in exchange for wristbands for the weekend.
 You may pick up pre-purchased wristbands for others with a digital receipt.
-All passes are available on UltraSignup under the event store.
+All passes are available on the TROT store online.

 SHIRT & 100M HOODIES